rtk-rs/rinex-cli/demos/SURVEY.md

 </div>
 <div align="center">
     <p>
-        Offset to `GPST`, without a reference point:
+        Offset to GPST without a reference point:
     </p>
     <a href=https://github.com/rtk-rs/rinex-cli/blob/develop/plots/survey-demo/absolute-clock.png>
         <img src=https://github.com/rtk-rs/rinex-cli/blob/develop/plots/survey-demo/absolute-clock.png alt="Plot">
     </a>
 </div>

+There is no reason that a geometric reference point interferes with the resolved absolute time.
+We can see that it is the case.

 Absolute clock offset comparison
 ================================